Davinci Video Editor: Is It Worth Your Try?

 - The preview and timeline are locked to a certain extent: there is often too much on the screen, and one cannot hide and expand certain things.

 Part 6.
-Another Great Video Editor You May Like – HitPaw Toolkit Video Editor.
+Another Great Video Editor You May Like – HitPaw Video Editor.

 - It has functions and options that are easy to use, and can be quickly understood by beginners and professionals alike.

-- It can cut the part you do not want in your video, convert it to gif for better delivery, and adjust your videos to be more attractive.
+- It can cut the part you do not want in your video, adjust or edit your videos to be more attractive.

 People also ask About DaVinci Video Editor